-- 2. If necessary, lower the windows, unlock the doors and open the tail gate as required, before disconnecting the 12 Volt battery.
+2. If necessary, lower the windows, unlock the doors, and open the tail gate, before disconnecting the 12 Volt battery.
 Once the 12 Volt battery is disconnected, power controls will not operate.
-(Refer to below "4." for 12 Volt battery disconnection) - 3.
-Before disconnecting the 12 Volt battery, remove the Smart Key at least 2 meters away from the vehicle to prevent accidental restart. - 4.
-Disconnect the 12 Volt auxiliary battery Negative(-) cable (B), located in the trunk.
+(Refer to below "4." for 12 Volt battery disconnection)

+3. Before disconnecting the 12 Volt battery, remove the Smart Key at least 2 meters away from the vehicle to prevent accidental restart.

+4. Disconnect the 12 Volt auxiliary battery Positive(+) cable (A).